Child Benefit Charge

 If your tax affairs are complicated you can get an estimate of whether you are affected by the charge, and how much it will be, using the government’s Child Benefit charge calculator.

 If you are in any doubt about whether your taxable income is over £50,000 then the safest thing to do is to register for self-assessment .
 The process for registering for self-assessment is very simple – you need to answer half a dozen basic questions about your name, address and National Insurance number.
-Under reasons for registering you need to select “My income is over £50,000 and my partner or I will keep getting Child Benefit payments on or after 7 January 2013.
-Please tick the checkbox and enter the appropriate date below if this statement applies to you”.
+Under reasons for registering you need to tick the checkbox to confirm the Child Benefit statement applies to you.

 IMPORTANT: If you do not know whether your income is over £50,000 still tick this box when registering.
 If your income turns out to be over £50,000 for the whole tax year then you will have a Child Benefit charge to pay and you will need to fill out the self-assessment form (which is a much longer process than registering).
 If your income turns out to be under £50,000 then you will not have a Child Benefit charge to pay and will not need to fill out the self-assessment form (unless you need to for other reasons).
 Ticking the box is about registering – it is not a measure of your income.